mermaid-js/mermaid/docs/classDiagram.md

 ## Define a class

 There are two ways to define a class:
-- Explicity defining a class using keyword **class** like `class Animal`.
-This define the Animal class
+- Explicitly defining a class using keyword **class** like `class Animal`.
+This defines the Animal class
-- Define a two classes via a **relationship** between them `Vehicle <|-- Car`.
+- Define two classes via a **relationship** between them `Vehicle <|-- Car`.
 This defines two classes Vehicle and Car along with their relationship.

 ```
 classDiagram